rage/programming-23/data/part-2/4-simple-loops.md

 #### Part 4: Positives and negatives

 The program should also print out the how many of the numbers were positive and how many were negative.
+The zero at the end should not be included in the calculation.

 <sample-output>